Let’s create a prayer strategy for pressures! Join me as we walk through the book of prayer strategies, Fervent by Priscilla Shirer.

 - He is not impressed by the strength of a horse; He does not value the power of man.
 The Lord values those who fear Him, those who put their hope in His faithful love. -Psalm 147:10-11, HCSB

-Grab you Prayer Journal and craft your prayer strategy for your IDENTITY.
-If you don’t have the book, or a journal to use, I created this Fervent Prayer Strategies Journal for you!
+Grab your Prayer Journal and craft your prayer strategy for your IDENTITY.
+If you don’t have the book or a journal to use, I created this Fervent Prayer Strategies Journal for you!
 You can download and print it to create a journal of your own.
-Simply click here to sign up for my free Downloads of the Heart, digital library.
+Simply click here to sign up for my free digital downloads library.
 The pages are 5 x 8, so you can staple them together and make a little journal, or trim them down and add them to your current journal or war binder using washi tape!

 Want to learn more about war binders?
 This post What is a war binder and how do I create one? will answer all of your questions!

 My Personal Prayer Strategy For Pressures

 I’m sharing my personal prayers with you as inspiration while you work to write your own.
 Here is the prayer strategy I wrote in my war binder for my pressures.